Graciela Camaño

-Graciela Camaño (born 25 April 1953) is an Argentine lawyer and politician, currently serving as a National Deputy for Buenos Aires Province since 2003.
-She previously served in the Chamber of Deputies from 1997 to 2000 and from 1989 to 1993.
+Graciela Camaño (born 25 April 1953) is an Argentine lawyer and politician who served as a National Deputy for Buenos Aires Province for 28 years, from 1989 to 1993, later 1997 to 2002, and most recently from 2003 to 2023.
 Camaño also served as Minister of Labour during the presidency of Eduardo Duhalde between May 2002 and May 2003.

+A longtime member of the Justicialist Party, in 2015 she founded the Third Position Party with her husband and political ally, Luis Barrionuevo.

+Early and personal life

-She was born in Presidencia Roque Sáenz Peña, Chaco Province.
+Camaño was born in Presidencia Roque Sáenz Peña, Chaco Province, on 25 April 1953.
 She is married to Luis Barrionuevo, a prominent trade union leader in Argentina, who has been Senator for Catamarca.
-A longtime member of the Justicialist Party, she founded her own party with Barrionuevo in 2015, the Third Position Party.

 She graduated from University of Morón in 2013, where she is a professor of Constitutional law.
 She remains a close ally of former president Duhalde.

+In 2021, Camaño and Barrionuevo separated and ended their political relationship.